 Training opportunities through LARA are designed for adult learners who do not have college degrees.
 If you have an associate degree and greater, Ivy Tech offers certificate training to meet your needs.
 If you need assistance with financial aid, ask Ivy Tech about their Workforce Initiative to assist with funding.
 They may have funds related to COVID relief.

 Adult learners from other countries who are here on a work visa may qualify for training programs through LARA.
 You must become a student in the ELL classes to qualify.
 Language development is an important part of the career training programs.

-I have an F1 Visa.
-Can I take classes at LARA?
 Students with an F1 Visa are enrolled in another education institution and LARA can not provide free training in your case.

 A background check is required for all individuals who will likely have direct, ongoing contact with children within the scope of the employees’ employment.
 Also companies who track deliveries under state guidelines will require background checks.

 PARA’s If you have any questions regarding this, please contact the school corporation’s HR department at their main office.

 CNA, check with local training providers (Lightstone, Inc.)

 If you have had offenses in the past, there are steps you can take to build a strong positive resume.
 Employment choices and community involvement are important factors.
 After 10 years, some offenses are excused.
 However, a consistent and positive employment record is essential to improve your future employment and career options.

 Individuals who are in the United States under a Work Visa will be required to submit a background check from their country or countries where they have lived.
 This may take considerable time, so it is good to have this done early in the application process.